schneems/keytar/README.md

 ======

 **1.** A keyboard that is designed to be played standing up, like a guitar.
 **2.** A crazy simple, flexible ruby library for generating NOSQL keys.
+Use it with redis, memcache, cassandra, or any other key-value store.

 It Builds Keys
 --------